pkch/stream_executors/README.md

 Note that `buffer_size` defines the size of the `queue.Queue` used to communicate between threads.
-Therefore, the maximum number of items stored at one time is actually `buffer_size + 1`, since one additional item may be stored in the local variable of the thread waiting on `Queue.get`.
+Therefore, the maximum number of items stored at any one time is actually `buffer_size + 1`, since one additional item may be stored in the local variable of the thread waiting on `Queue.put`.

 The default value of `buffer_size` is set to 10000, as a trade-off between protection against memory overflow, and avoiding processing delay.
 In some